Stereotypic movement disorderMotor stereotypies

-Treatment should focus on the cause, specific symptoms, and patient's age.
+Treatment should focus on the cause, specific symptoms, and the person's age.

-The environment should be changed so that it is safer for patients who cause injury to themselves.
+The environment should be changed so that it is safer for people who may injure themselves.

 Stereotypic movements due to head injury may be permanent.

-The movement problems usually do not progress to other disorders (such as seizures).
+The movement problems usually don't progress to other disorders (such as seizures).

 Severe stereotypic movements may interfere with normal social functioning.